Florida's 18th congressional district

 Florida's 18th congressional district is an electoral district for the U.S. Congress, located in the Florida Heartland.
-In the 2020 redistricting cycle, the district was created as a new district, which includes the inland counties of DeSoto, Glades, Hardee, Hendry, Highlands, and Okeechobee, as well as most of Polk County (including Bartow, eastern Lakeland, and Winter Haven) and some of Immokalee in Collier County.
-The previous 18th district, located in the Treasure Coast, was instead renamed the 21st district.
+In the 2020 redistricting cycle, the district was redrawn to cover inland counties of DeSoto, Glades, Hardee, Hendry, Highlands, and Okeechobee, as well as most of Polk County (including Bartow, eastern Lakeland, and Winter Haven) and some of Immokalee in Collier County.
+It is essentially the successor to the old 15th district.

-From 2013 to 2023, the district contained the whole of St. Lucie County and Martin County as well as the northeastern part of Palm Beach County, and included Port St. Lucie, Fort Pierce, Stuart, and Jupiter, as well as Treasure Coast International Airport.

 The district is currently represented by Republican Scott Franklin.

-History
+From 2013 to 2023, the district was located in the Treasure Coast and contained the whole of St. Lucie County and Martin County as well as the northeastern part of Palm Beach County, and included Port St. Lucie, Fort Pierce, Stuart, and Jupiter, as well as Treasure Coast International Airport.
+Much of this district is now the 21st district.

-The 18th district was created as a result of the redistricting cycle after the 1980 Census.

-From 2003 to 2012, it was based in South Florida.
-The district included portions of Miami-Dade and Monroe counties.
+The 18th district was created as a result of the redistricting cycle after the 1980 census.
+From 1983 to 2012, it was based in South Florida.
+In its final configuration as a South Florida district, it included portions of Miami-Dade and Monroe counties.
 The Miami-Dade section included most of the city of Miami, the South Beach section of Miami Beach, and many of the southern Miami suburbs, including Coral Gables and Coral Terrace.
 The Monroe County section of the district included all of the Florida Keys.

-Election results from recent presidential races
+Recent election results from statewide races

+Composition

+For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of the following counties and communities: